Yvonne Lui: Philanthropy

 In 2013, Lui founded the Yvonne Lui Trust to encourage science and education initiatives within her community and beyond.

 In 2017, she jointly launched the Lui-Walton Innovators Fellowship Programme with S. Robson Walton, chairman of the board (retired) for Walmart Stores and Conservation International, a global non-governmental organization promoting conservation and sustainability.
 The programme aims to recognise world leaders, first-in-class scientists and conservationists dedicated to saving nature and building a healthier and more productive planet.
 Christiana Figueres, former executive secretary of the United Nations Framework Convention on Climate Change; Ólafur Ragnar Grímsson, former president of Iceland and chairman of the Arctic Circle (organization); and Anote Tong, former president of Kiribati are among the ones awarded the fellowship so far.
 Lui is a board member of Conservation International.

-An environmentalist, Lui penned an op-ed article published in a Hong Kong newspaper, South China Morning Post, in 2017 urging concerted efforts in her community including the government to step up their efforts to tackle climate change.
+An environmentalist, Lui penned an op-ed article published in 2017 in a Hong Kong newspaper, the South China Morning Post, urging concerted efforts in her community including the government to step up their efforts to tackle climate change.

 In recent years, Lui has developed an interest in running and has been seen promoting the sports through her own experience and support in running-related charity events.